arati-1/reactjs.org/beta/src/content/apis/react/useImperativeHandle.md

 ## Usage {/*usage*/}

-### Modifying the ref of a parent component by a child component {/*modifying-the-ref-of-a-parent-component-by-a-child-component*/}
+### Modifying the `ref` of a parent component by a child component {/*modifying-the-ref-of-a-parent-component-by-a-child-component*/}

 Add `useImperativeHandle` to customize the value the parent component receives when it tries to get a `ref` from a child component.
-To use this Hook, you need to first opt into exposing the ref at all, which you can do with [`forwardRef`](/apis/react/forwardRef).
+To use this Hook, you must first opt into exposing the ref, which you can do with [`forwardRef`](/apis/react/forwardRef).

 For example, here `MyInput` component exposes an object with a single `focus` method: